-Brass Band II Co-Curriculum course aims to expose the students to both the theoretical and technical aspects of brass musical instruments.
+The Jazz Group II Co-Curriculum course aims to expose the students to both the theoretical and technical aspects of the jazz music.
+The theoretical aspect of the course covers the history, background, terminology, self-management and instruments.
 The theoretical aspect of the course covers the history, background, terminology, self-management and other related features of brass band, while the technical portion focuses on practical training of playing the brass musical instruments in group.

-- Bailey, W. and Caneva, T., 'The Complete Marching Band Resource Manual: Techniques and Materials for Teaching, Drill Design, and Music Arranging (Plastic Comb)', University of Pennsylvania Press, 2003. - 2.
-Brand, V. and Brand, G., 'Brass Bands in the Twentieth Century', Egon Publishers Ltd, 1979. - Burns, M., 'Keeping the Beat on the Street: The New Orleans Brass Band Renaissance', Louisiana State University Press, 2008. - 4.
+- Bailey, W. and Caneva, T., 'The Complete Marching Band Resource Manual: Techniques and Materials for Teaching, Drill Design, and Music Arranging (Plastic Comb)', University of Pennsylvania Press, 2003. - Brand, V. and Brand, G., 'Brass Bands in the Twentieth Century', Egon Publishers Ltd, 1979. - Burns, M., 'Keeping the Beat on the Street: The New Orleans Brass Band Renaissance', Louisiana State University Press, 2008. - 4.
 Cameron, A., 'A Whole Brass Band', Harbour, 1992. - 5.
 Newsome, R., 'The Modern Brass Band: From The 1930s To The New Millennium', Ashgate Publishing, 2006.